-New Tools and Instruments Approval (NTIA): The ESM recognises the importance of having a comprehensive understanding of all risk exposures originated as a result of introducing a new tool/instrument for funding, investment, lending, banking or other activities such as risk management (e.g. interest rate swaps, FX swaps).
+New Tools and Instruments Approval (NTIA): The ESM recognises the importance of having a comprehensive understanding of all risk exposures originated as a result of introducing a new tool/instrument for funding, investment, lending, banking or material changes to related processes and systems.
 A comprehensive understanding of the impact on all relevant supporting teams must be achieved before approval, including an assessment of both financial and non-financial risk types.